-West Coast Classics are proud to present an absolutely exceptional example of this 1973 Chevrolet Chevelle Laguna 4 Door Estate Wagon, a rare the top-of-the-range model (which had a MSRP of of $3,662 in 1973!) loaded with factory options including: the 350 5.7L V8 engine matched to a 3 speed Turbo Hydra-Matic automatic transmission and
+West Coast Classics are proud to present a great daily driving example of this 1973 Chevrolet Chevelle Laguna 4 Door Estate Wagon, a rare the top-of-the-range model (which had a MSRP of of $3,662 in 1973!) loaded with factory options including: the 350 5.7L V8 engine matched to a 3 speed Turbo Hydra-Matic automatic transmission and

 Power steering, Power front disc brakes, Power windows, ($75) Power door locks, ($45) Air conditioning, ($397) AM Radio, ($65) Luxury 'Laguna' Black vinyl bench seat 'Laguna Estate' adds of Woodgrain vinyl bodyside & tailgate panels.
 Vinyl coated metal cargo area sidewalls, Swing up tailgate with fixed window,

 Obviously always well maintained and serviced with no signs of any accidents and owned and driven since new by obviously very careful and mature owners!
-Both the body and interior are in beautiful condition throughout with virtually no signs of wear and there is no rust and the spacious interior of this full-size wagon rivals any in its class.
+Both the body and interior are in beautiful condition throughout and the spacious interior of this full-size wagon rivals any in its class.

 The vehicle drives exactly like such a well maintained and serviced vehicle should and must be driven and seen to be truly appreciated!
 The 4 bolt main 350 V8 engine was reportedly rebuilt under previous ownership and is extremely strong and the temperature always remains cool.
 The car has upgraded 'Hooker' headers & 'Flowmaster' mufflers, a rebuilt front suspension, Bilstein shocks, 17" American racing wheels, 'Tuxedo Black' paint, new chrome, headliner, carpet & door seals.